SWTSX vs VTSAX - Which ETF Is Better?

 VTSAX has a slightly richer history and is backed by Vanguard's strong reputation in the investing world.
 In comparison, SWTSX comes with a marginally lower expense ratio and is part of Charles Schwab's suite of offerings.

 These funds aren't designed to beat the market but to emulate it.
 Hence, they might not be the ideal picks for thrill-seekers but are solid options for those wanting stable, market-mimicking returns.
-In essence, whether you lean towards SWTSX or VTSAX, you're positioning yourself to ride the ebbs and flows of the entire US stock market.

 As Always: Stack assets & enjoy life!